 This was my first antique pocket watch.
 A very presentable and reliable open-faced pocket watch from Sir John Bennett.
 The case is 9ct rose gold and in good condition.
 It has a Swiss Made movement with 15 jewels and keeps accurate time, within two minutes per day.

 This was the first antique trench watch that I added to my collection.
-It has a silver case, in good condition, considering its age.
+The silver case is in good condition, considering its age.
 It keeps good time over the course of a day, within a couple of minutes.
 It is missing the luminescent paint from the hands and the dial, but this is not unusual for an original piece.

 Every antique pocket watch collection needs a J W Benson.
 This is my first.
 It has a fusee movement, the case is sterling silver and is in great condition for an antique timepiece.
 It’s very accurate for its age and remains a very useable timepiece.